FiLORUX/mpv-broadcast-suite/docs/TROUBLESHOOTING.md

-# 🧯 Troubleshooting Guide
+# 🐛 Troubleshooting Guide

-Common issues and solutions for mpv Broadcast Suite.
+Practical diagnostics for operators and engineers.
+Focus on reproducible checks, not speculation.
+For quick fixes, see the condensed section in [README.md](../README.md).

 ## Timecode Display Issues